Ichigo Kurosaki: Creation and conception

-When drawing the manga series, Kubo commented that Rukia, the first Bleach character he introduced, was originally intended to be the protagonist.
-Through subsequent development of the series, however, Kubo decided to make her a valued ally and instead introduced Ichigo as the central character.
+When drawing the manga series, Tite Kubo commented that Rukia Kuchiki, the first Bleach character he introduced, was originally intended to be the protagonist.
+Through subsequent development of the series, however, Kubo decided to make her a valued ally and instead introduced Ichigo as the central character of the manga series.
 Initial design sketches show Ichigo wearing glasses, and having dark hair and softer eyes.
-When designing Rukia, however, Kubo modified Ichigo's appearance to contrast with hers, giving Ichigo orange hair, a trademark scowl, and removing the glasses.
+When designing Rukia, Kubo modified Ichigo's appearance to contrast with hers, giving Ichigo orange hair, a trademark scowl, and removing the glasses.
 During the series' first chapter, Ichigo's wristwatch was based on one Kubo himself wore at the time.
 In later chapters, his wristwatch was based on Naoto Fukasawa's W11K cellphone.
 According to Kubo, Ichigo, along with Orihime Inoue, are the most arduous characters to sketch.
 While illustrating one of Ichigo's scenes, Kubo found it awkward to draw him with a cheerful smile.

 Kubo has stated that Ichigo's greatest strength is his considerate and thoughtful nature.
 He always thinks about other's needs.
 However, he noted it as his greatest weakness, since worrying about his friends tends to put him in danger.
-When asked in an interview if he had any plans to focus on the love triangle between Ichigo, Orihime and Rukia, Kubo chose neither to confirm nor deny it as he did not want to focus on romance.
+When asked in an interview if he had any plans to focus on the love triangle between Ichigo, Orihime, and Rukia, Kubo chose neither to confirm nor deny it as he did not want to focus on romance.
 Kubo attributes Ichigo's popularity among readers to the fact that he "looks cool".
 He also mentioned that as people read more about him they will discover that he is a warm and kind-hearted person.